A reviews round-up for Travesties at the Menier Chocolate Factory.

 Here’s a reviews round up from The Guardian, TimeOut, Evening Standard, The Daily Telegraph and The Stage.

-"Political and artistic revolutions collide in a sprightly revival, directed by Patrick Marber, highlighting the emotion as well as the erudition of this brilliant play."
+REVIEWS ROUND-UP"Political and artistic revolutions collide in a sprightly revival, directed by Patrick Marber, highlighting the emotion as well as the erudition of this brilliant play."
 "Patrick Marber, as director, has grasped the point that Stoppard, for all his playfulness and erudition, is a more emotional writer than we commonly admit."
 Hollander is very funny as Carr, whether steering us through his labyrinthine reminiscences or displaying his youthfully fetishistic worship of silken flannels and heavy worsteds.
 He invests Carr with a touch of impish devilry ... and excellently brings out both Carr’s outward absurdity and inner anger.
 "In a sprightly cast, Freddie Fox neatly captures the posturing arrogance of the avant garde Tzara, Peter McDonald invests Joyce with a whimsical, light-on-his feet assurance and there is strong support from Forbes Masson as Lenin, Clare Foster as Cecily and Tim Wallers as a supercilious butler."
 Michael Billington, The Guardian

 "Travesties’ is a genuine celebration of a febrile moment in European history.
 At the centre of Patrick Marber’s precise, energetic revival is the superb Hollander: it takes a certain calibre of comic actor to handle the demented gear shifts of the play, and he nails them all, as Carr careens from fanatical old crank to vain British establishmentarian to flailing Casanova."
 Andrezej Lukowski, TimeOut